JakSprats/predis/README.markdown

 ## License ##

-The code for Predis is distributed under the terms of the MIT license (see LICENSE).
+The code for Predis and "Alsoql on top of Predis" are distributed under the terms of the MIT license (see LICENSE).